Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: MULTIMODE SQUEEZING MEASUREMENT

 \section{MULTIMODE SQUEEZING MEASUREMENT}

+\revA{The modal structure of the SU(1,1) interferometer described above can be used for measuring the level of squeezing in the $n$th output mode $u_n^{\left(1\right)}\of{q}$ of the first crystal based on measurements of properties of the second crystal and the full SU(1,1) interferometer (phase sensitive parametric amplification).
+The simplified version of this technique was experimentally realized in \refcite{multimodesqueezing}.
+In this section, we present a rigorous mathematical derivation of this technique and discuss simplifications that should be provided to make this technique experimentally feasible.}

-To measure the level of squeezing in the $n$th output mode $u_n^{\left(1\right)}\of{q}$ of the first crystal, a technique based on measuring the properties of the second crystal and the full SU(1,1) interferometer was suggested in \refcite{multimodesqueezing} (phase sensitive parametric amplification).
-For the unbalanced interferometer, due to the non-diagonal overlap matrices $\ocg$ and $\och$, the information regarding this mode $u_n^{\left(1\right)}\of{q}$ is distributed over all output modes $u_k^{\left(\mathrm{SU}\right)}\of{q}$ of the entire interferometer.
-However, provided that the overlap coefficients and the eigenvalues of the second crystal and the interferometer are known, it is possible to reconstruct all information regarding the $u_n^{\left(1\right)}\of{q}$.
+\revA{First, it should be highlighted that since the ultimate goal is to measure the squeezing in the modes associated with the mode functions $u_n^{\left(1\right)}$ of the first crystal, it is necessary to split the entire interferometer into this crystal and the following crystal.
+Otherwise, it is not possible to access these modes $u_n^{\left(1\right)}$, as can also be seen by careful inspection of \Cref{fig:modelayouts}.} For the unbalanced interferometer, due to the non-diagonal overlap matrices $\ocg$ and $\och$, the information regarding this mode $u_n^{\left(1\right)}\of{q}$ is distributed over all output modes $u_k^{\left(\mathrm{SU}\right)}\of{q}$ of the entire interferometer\revA{, which in turn contains a mixture of the information of all modes $u_n^{\left(1\right)}\of{q}$.} However, provided that the overlap coefficients and the eigenvalues of the second crystal and the interferometer are known, it is possible to reconstruct all information regarding the $u_n^{\left(1\right)}\of{q}$.
 Similarly, it is possible to connect the output Schmidt operators $\hat{A}_l^{\left(1,\mathrm{out}\right)}$ of the first crystal to the output operators $\hat{A}_m^{\left(\mathrm{SU},\mathrm{out}\right)}$ of the entire interferometer, as will be seen in the following.